saltstack/salt/doc/topics/tutorials/states_pt3.rst

     # Comments in yaml start with a hash symbol.
     # If you want to include jinja in the comments
     # you may need to escape them using 'jinja' comments to prevent
-    # jinja from trying to rendering something which is not well-defined jinja.
+    # jinja from trying to render something which is not well-defined jinja.
     # e.g.
     # {# iterate over the Three Stooges using a {% for %}..{% endfor %} loop
     # with the iterator variable {{ usr }} becoming the state ID. #}